Resources / Templates

 When to run it

-Most firms run bookkeeping monthly, though some clients are better suited to quarterly cycles aligned to their GST/HST reporting period.
+Most firms run bookkeeping monthly, though some clients are better suited to quarterly or annual cycles aligned to their CRA-assigned GST/HST reporting period.
 Whatever the cadence, anchor it to the filing frequency CRA assigned the client so reconciliations are always finished before the return is due.
-A single bookkeeper usually owns each client file end to end, with a reviewer signing off on the sales tax position and the final reports before the period is locked.

 How to run it in Tidyflow

 Build this checklist once as a reusable job template, then apply it to every bookkeeping client.
 Each step becomes a subtask your team checks off in order, and you can set the job to recur on the client’s monthly or quarterly schedule so it appears automatically.
-The four client requests go out through the client portal, where clients upload missing receipts, explain unclear transactions, and approve the sales tax return before you file.
+The client requests go out through the client portal, where clients upload missing receipts, explain unclear transactions, and approve the sales tax return before you file.
 Supporting documents stay attached to the job through document management, and connecting Xero or QuickBooks Online keeps the transaction feed current so reconciliations start from clean data.

 Common pitfalls